NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/FSxN-Report/README.md

 ## Introduction
 This sample is used to generate a report of all the FSx for ONTAP file systems in your AWS account.
-It provide information about the file systems, volumes and storage virtual machines (SVMs).
+It provides information about the file systems, volumes and storage virtual machines (SVMs).
 It can generate either an HTML or Textual based report.
 The HTML report is suitable for being sent in an email message (i.e. using "in-line styles").
 And finally, it can either output the report to "standard out" or be send to an email address using AWS Simple Email Service (SES).